larastudio/stedding/README.md

 ## Local Testing with Docker

 You can use Docker to create an isolated environment for running your Ansible playbooks locally.
+You will need to run the playbook twice most of the time due to network issues with ipv.

 ### Steps to Set Up: